 We have not generated any revenue and have never been profitable for any year.
 Our net loss was \$30.3 million, \$16.1 million and \$14.3 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Our net loss was \$7.3 million for the three months ended March 31, 2016.
-We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, Twirla and any other product candidates we advance to clinical development.
-We do not own any manufacturing facilities and rely on our third party manufacturer, Corium International, Inc., or Corium, for all aspects of the manufacturing of Twirla.
-We will continue to invest in the manufacturing process for Twirla, and incur significant expenses, in order to complete the equipment qualification and validation related to the expansion of Corium s manufacturing capabilities in order to be capable of supplying projected commercial quantities of Twirla, if approved.
+Our net loss was \$7.8 million and \$23.5 million for the three and nine months ended September 30, 2016.
+We expect to incur significant expenses and increasing operating losses for the foreseeable future as we continue the development and clinical trials of, and seek regulatory approval for, Twirla and any other product candidates we advance to clinical development, including the planned Phase 2 clinical trial for AG200-SP.
+We do not own any manufacturing facilities and rely on our third party manufacturing process for Twirla, and incur significant expenses, in order to complete the equipment qualification and validation related to the expansion of Corium s manufacturing capabilities in order to be capable of supplying projected commercial quantities of Twirla, if approved.
 We continue to plan the process of scaling up the commercial manufacturing capabilities for Twirla with Corium and the associated costs and timelines.
-We expect the validation to be completed in coordination with our planned commercialization activities.
-If we obtain regulatory approval for Twirla, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of Twirla, including sales, marketing and distribution functions.
-We enrolled the first subject in our Phase 3 clinical trial in the third quarter of 2014 and completed enrollment in October 2015.
-We expect to complete the trial in the fourth quarter of 2016 and file our resubmission to the U.S. Food and Drug Administration, or FDA, in the first half of 2017.
+We expect to incur significant expenses in order to create an infrastructure to support the commercialization of Twirla, including sales, marketing, distribution, medical affairs and compliance functions.